RicoValdezio/RoR2-GeneticsArtifact/ThunderStore Stuff/README.md

 - A feedback system to let the player know how the mutations are trending
 - Reimplement the size modifier once I figure out the networking
 - If you find a case of the -infinity health bug, type !geneticsbughunt into the discord chat
+- The armor and regen genes may not be working properly, RecalculateStats is wierd

 Changelog
 -----------
-1.5.0 - Switched the stat application from the On space to the IL space 1.4.7 - Switched logging system as per Harb's request 1.4.6 - The link broke in the readme for some reason, fixed that 1.4.5 - Housekeeping update, fixed the readme and added a video explanation
+1.5.0 - Switched the stat application from the On space to the IL space (help from ThinkInvis and Rein) 1.4.7 - Switched logging system as per Harb's request 1.4.6 - The link broke in the readme for some reason, fixed that 1.4.5 - Housekeeping update, fixed the readme and added a video explanation